ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 it is allowed to send an HTTP/3 datagram and how to process them from
 {{format}} also apply to HTTP/3 datagrams sent and received using the DATAGRAM capsule.

+The DATAGRAM Capsule is not opaque, meaning that intermediaries MAY parse it and send DATAGRAM Capsules that they did not receive.
+This allows an intermediary to reencode HTTP/3 Datagrams as it forwards them: in other words, an intermediary MAY send a DATAGRAM Capsule to forward an HTTP/3 Datagram which was received in a QUIC DATAGRAM frame, and vice versa.

 # The H3_DATAGRAM HTTP/3 SETTINGS Parameter {#setting}